 URLs are the entire text that appears in the address bar (e.g. https://howtoseo.link2light.com/folder/a-page.htm).
 Generally they are made up of two parts:

 The importance of the domain name in SEO has dropped significantly in recent times.
-It is covered in more detail earlier in this guide on the page Domains & hosting.
+It is covered in more detail earlier in this guide on the page Domain names & hosting.

 Often overlooked but important is a way that search engines can suspect you of showing duplicate pages with the same content even though you don't mean to.

-Many websites have this issue on their home page (although all pages can suffer canonicalization issues) which can be accessed as:
+Many websites have this issue on their home page (although all pages can suffer canonicalization issues) which could be accessed as:

-The problem is that the urls to the pages look ugly on search results and are difficult for search engines to read.
-Luckily with the help of an .htaccess file and a piece of coding called 'mod rewrite' we can change these urls into something more friendly like:
+Luckily many platforms allow you to do this without technical skills.
+You'll find WordPress gives you some control in the Permalinks settings.
+If not with the help of an .htaccess file and a piece of coding called 'mod rewrite' we can change these urls into something more friendly like:

 If your a newbie try the Getting Started in SEO page, otherwise feel free to dig around and learn more.